-If you are buying a new primary residence, there is no limit to the number of financed properties that you already have.
+What if you are buying a new primary residence?
+Then there is no limit to the number of financed properties that you already have.

-However, if you are buying a second home/vacation home or rental property, you cannot have more than 10 financed properties already.
+However, if you are buying a second home/vacation home or rental property there are rules.
+You cannot have more than 10 financed properties already.

 The overall mandate for an agency like Fannie Mae is to increase homeownership, not to necessarily finance landlords who dream of having dozens of rental properties and want to finance each of them.
 So, they have a limit, and right now that limit is no more than 10 financed properties.